alphagov/forms/design/prototype-version-7/task-list/README.md

 ## Context

+When we tested version 6 of the prototype we introduced the task list page.
-We tested version 6 of the task list page in usability testing sessions with form creators who had form builing experience and some with low digital confidence.
+We tested the new page with form creators who had form building experience and some with low digital confidence.

 We tested the design of the page, checking users understanding of the process to get a form live and how they navigate through the tasks.